-Due to the Covid-19 Pandemic, the 2021 Borlaug-Ruan Internships will be offered as virtual, remote work internship experiences that students can complete safely and socially-distanced from their home or school.
-There will be no international travel component as part of the internship experience.
-Instead, special virtual tours and interactive cultural immersion experiences and training will be offered online.
+Due to the Covid-19 Pandemic, the 2020 and 2021 Borlaug-Ruan Internships were offered as virtual, remote work internship experiences that students could complete safely and socially-distanced from their home or school.
+There was no international travel component as part of the internship experience.
+Instead, special virtual tours and interactive cultural immersion experiences and training were offered online.

-NEW ELIGIBILITY REQUIREMENTS: Any student who has participated in a World Food Prize Youth Institute, is a U.S. citizen or permanent resident, and is 17-20 years old (on June 1, 2021) is eligible to apply.
+ELIGIBILITY REQUIREMENTS: Any student who has participated in a World Food Prize Youth Institute, is a U.S. citizen or permanent resident, and is 17-20 years old (on June 1, 2022) is eligible to apply.

 Applicants must be proficient in English to be considered for placement.
 Some internship placements additionally require Spanish proficiency.

 TIMEFRAME: The 2022 Borlaug-Ruan International Internships are planned to take place through the months of May - August 2022.

 NEW INTERNSHIP EXPECTATIONS: Borlaug-Ruan International Interns will be required to commit at least 200 hours of work to their host organization.
 While a full-time 40 hour per week schedule is standard, more flexible part-time internship arrangements may be possible in some circumstances.

 Borlaug-Ruan Interns are expected to participate in, and present at, the World Food Prize Foundation Global Youth Institute and International Borlaug Dialogue in October 2022 as a core component of the experience.
 As a capstone to their internship, Borlaug-Ruan Interns are required to develop a research paper or other knowledge product, as well as provide summary presentations for their host organization and the World Food Prize Foundation.

 APPLICATION DEADLINE: To Be Announced